DV-IO/UCI-Project_1/README.md

 https://github.com/DV-IO/UCI-Project_1/blob/2e35670e0f2ceced5c4cee35478906c6be609665/Diagrams/Voorhees-HW12.pdf

 These files have been tested and used to generate a live ELK deployment on AWS.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the UCI-Project_1 file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use